“Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

 You tend to find more meaning in your life when you are able to connect what you do to a greater purpose.
-Purpose could mean different thing to different people - spirituality, religion, child-rearing, social movements, universal consciousness, whatever that connects you to a greater power or energy source beyond yourself.
+Purpose could mean different things to different people – spirituality, religion, child-rearing, social movements, universal consciousness, whatever that connects you to a greater power or energy source beyond yourself.

 Why do these tips work?
 Because it focuses on either lifting your mood or building your resources (physical, psychological and social).
 According to the “Broaden and Build” theory in psychology, when we give ourselves a lift in mood, we are able to see the world through a wider lens and our perspectives broaden.
 A broader perspective allows us to notice more possibilities in our lives so that we’re better able to tap into or build up our resources, which makes us more resilient to stress.